 Senior Police Officer Douglas Griffith is a native Houstonian and has twenty-nine years of service with the department.
 He succeeded Sergeant Joe Gamaldi as President of the HPOU.(hpou.org/board/douglas-griffith/)

 Gary Polland is now a regular on "What's Your Point?" hosted by Greg Groogan on Fox 26 Houston, appearing every other week.
 Tune in or set your recorder for 7:00 am Sundays.

 About Your Editor

 Gary Polland is a long-time conservative and Republican spokesman, fund-raiser, and leader who completed three terms as the Harris County Republican Chairman.
 During his three terms, Gary was described as the most successful county Chairman in America by Human Events - The National Conservative Weekly.
-He is in his fifteenth year of editing a newsletter dealing with key conservative and Republican issues.
-The last thirteen years he has edited Texas Conservative Review.
-As a public service for the last 11 years, Gary has published election guides for the GOP primary, general elections and city elections, all with the purpose of assisting conservative candidates.
-Gary is also in his 14th year of co-hosting Red, White and Blue on PBS Houston, longest running political talk show in Texas history.
+He is in his twenty-sixth year of editing a newsletter dealing with key conservative and Republican issues.
+The last twenty-one years he has edited Texas Conservative Review.
+As a public service for the last 18 years, Gary has published election guides for the GOP primary, general elections and city elections, all with the purpose of assisting conservative candidates.
+Gary also for 20 years cohosted Red, White and Blue on Houston Public Media TV 8 PBS Houston, longest running political talk show in Texas history.
+Gary serves on the Board of Directors of American Values, a national pro-family, pro-faith, conservative organization supporting the unity of the American people around the vision of our founding fathers and dedicated to reminding the public of the conservative principles fundamental to the survival of our nation.
 Gary is a practicing attorney and strategic consultant.
 He can be reached at (713) 621-6335.